spxvszero/go_shell_socket/README.md

 * `param` in config file will go through to `exec.Command`, so it does not support complicated command.
 If you want ,put command in shell script and run with `sh`.
 * ssh command will stuck in goroutine which cannot be kill，but why use it.
 * nginx do not support websocket default, if using nginx, see how to config it in this [site](https://nginx.org/en/docs/http/websocket.html).
+* This program will generate a log file and a pid file while running.